senkrad76/Anidea-for-SmartThings/README.md

 The Switch capability is permanently enabled as its presentation includes an on/off button and the SmartThings app returns an error if pushing that button doesn't result in an attribute change.
 It is therefore a sensible candidate for use on the dashboard tile for both state and action.

+A custom capability named 'Binary Sensor' is being developed to represent the inherent active or inactive state of the device, independently of the standard capabilities.
+However custom capabilities aren't mature enough to release this yet.

 ### Anidea for Virtual Button
 This device handler implements the Button and Momentary capabilities and sends `pushed` events when the momentary tile is pressed in the new app, or the `push()` method is called from other apps e.g. webCoRE.
 The handler also supports the `down_6x` value of the button, but this is only used to seed the button attribute at start up, which is something that keeps the new app happy.